Solve each equation by the method of your choice. √2 x2 + 3x - 2√2 = 0

 Checking for Extraneous Solutions

-When solving equations involving even roots, raising both sides to a power can introduce solutions that don't satisfy the original equation.
-Always substitute solutions back into the original equation to verify their validity.
+When solving radical equations, raising both sides to a power can introduce extraneous solutions that do not satisfy the original equation.
+It is important to substitute solutions back into the original equation to verify their validity.

 Recommended video: